WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-23-Legacy-Software.md

 ## Additional Notes

 Of course, QMS is way more than IEC 62304.
-There are also the implementations of ISO 13485 and ISO 14971 (fun stuff!)
+There are also the implementations of ISO 13485, ISO 14971, IEC 62366 and others (fun stuff!)
 In addition, please definitely check [Principles and Practices for the Cybersecurity of Legacy Medical Devices](https://www.imdrf.org/consultations/principles-and-practices-cybersecurity-legacy-medical-devices) published by IMDRF.
 Cybersecurity is now vital and worth a designated post to talk about.